 By 2016 I had been back training for almost 12 months, and I achieved my goal of competing at the UK Indoor Athletics Championships in the 60m, something I had taken for granted up until 2013, but as a transplantee, was unprecedented.
 I went on to compete outdoors and lowered my season’s best in the 100m to 12.1 seconds, a time which would have won in my age category at the 2015 World Transplant Games…in the men’s race!

 In 2017 I achieved further success at the World Transplant Games in Malaga, coming away with four golds and two silver medals and improving my 100m championship best in the process.

-I’m now looking forward to competing in the 2018 British Transplant Games in Birmingham, and the 2019 World Transplant Games in Newcastle.
+I’m now looking forward to competing in the 2019 British Transplant Games in Newport, and the 2019 World Transplant Games in Newcastle.

 I’m married to Gareth, who lectures at the University of Bath.
 We met at Loughborough when I was working for British Athletics, and while he was studying for his PhD at the University.
 A former Welsh international 400m hurdler himself, he’s my number 1 fan, and travels all over the UK (and world!) to watch me race.
 We currently live in Newport, South Wales, with our bundle of fluff, Alfie.

 I work for Welsh Athletics in the Performance department, where I coordinate the logistics for all the athletes who compete for Wales both domestically and internationally.
 Outside of work my two biggest loves (apart from athletics of course) are food and travel.
 I’ve visited 43 countries (and counting), and could easily eat out at an amazing restaurant every day of the week (though sadly my bank balance doesn’t allow it and obesity may start calling!)